-Koh Samet, Thailand with its 11 beaches, offers you beachside leisure to meet your particular delight and diversion.
 Koh Samet is close to Bangkok.
-An easy and convenient 2.5-hours drive gets you easily from Bangkok to Koh Samet.
+An easy and convenient 2.5 up to 3 hours drive max, gets you from Bangkok to Koh Samet.
 However, if you are a DIY (Do it yourself) kind of traveler, and you are not interested in any kind of Samet Package from Bangkok that’s perfectly cool.
-In that case, there are quite a few options for you to solve this issue of:
+In that case, there are quite a few options for you to get yourself from Bangkok to Samet Island.